DevExpress/dotnet-eud/interface-elements-for-web/articles/card-view/filtering/creating-complex-filter-criteria-with-the-filter-control.md

 ---
 title: Creating Complex Filter Criteria with the Filter Control
 ---
+# Creating Complex Filter Criteria with the Filter Control
 To build complex filter criteria with an unlimited number of filter conditions, combined by logical operators, use the built-in **Filter Control**.

 To open the **Filter Control**, click the filter image displayed within the filter bar or the filter expression link.